Haunted Hotels in Colorado with Spooky Stories

 Denver

-Louise Crawford Hill was a guest who once lived in the rooms on the upper floors of this classic and historic Denver hotel -the second oldest still-operational hotel in Denver.
+Louise Crawford Hill was a guest who once lived in the rooms on the upper floors of this classic and historic Denver hotel.
+It’s also the second oldest still-operational hotel in Denver.
 When Louise Crawford Hill was alive, her life was sad and tragic; after her death, when tours of the historic hotel began to be offered, guides would sometimes tell her story.
-But shortly after this practice began, the front desk started receiving phone calls from the rooms where Louise had once lived, but there was no one on the other line.
+Shortly after this practice began, the front desk started receiving phone calls from the rooms where Louise had once lived, but there was no one on the other line.
 The staff speculates that perhaps the phone calls are from Louise, who doesn’t like her story being told.

 by Emily Krempholtz